politelychaotic/Windows-Privilege-Escalation/README.md

 While you can't see the actual passwords, if you notice any credentials worth trying, you can use them with the `runas` command and the `/savecred` option:

     runas /savecred /user:admin cmd.exe

+### IIS Configuration (Internet Information Services)

+The IIS is the default web server on Windows.